-The University prefers that community members promptly report all crimes and other emergencies directly to Philadelphia Police 215-686-8477 or by calling 911.
-Nevertheless, the University also recognizes and acknowledges some may prefer to report to other individuals or University offices.
-The federal Jeanne Clery Act recognizes certain University officials as Campus Security Authorities (CSAs).
+The definition of the Campus Security Authority can and usually does, include campus police or campus security.
 The act defines these individuals as" officials of an institution who have significant responsibility for student and campus activities, including but not limited to, student housing, student discipline, and campus judicial proceedings.
 In addition to WCU Police, personnel within the University who are designated as CSAs include housing and residence life staff, staff in the Office of Student Conduct, athletic coaches and trainers, security guards, and faculty advisors to student groups.
-All staff at the Philadelphia Campus are designated a Campus Security Authorities.